modelset/modelset-dataset/GOVERNANCE.md

 Pull requests should comply with the template provided.
 The assignment of labels and assignees to the pull request is the responsibility of the project maintainers.

-The group of project maintainers commit to give an answer to any pull request in a period of time of **48 hours**.
+The group of project maintainers commit to give an answer to any pull request in a period of time of **1 week**.

 The decision of accepting (or rejecting) a pull request will be taken by the group of project maintainers.
 The decision will be based on the following criteria: